coline-carle/Phaser/README.md

 # Phaser
 ## About

-This is a simple addon for see raid intended to help the raid leader to phase / choose which realm to be phased
+This is an addon intended to help the raid leader to phase / choose which realm to be phased

 it display the first 5 PvP realm with the lowest population, player side faction 2 PvE realm rated with the following formula |player side faction population| + |opposite player side faction population|